 Walking pneumonia can cause mild symptoms but also have serious consequences.
-Learn what is walking pneumonia, treatment, and how to avoid the infection.
+Learn about walking pneumonia, treatment, and how to avoid the infection.

-Walking pneumonia is typically caused by Mycoplasma pneumoniae (M. pneumoniae), a type of bacteria resulting in respiratory system infections that are almost always milder than pneumonia caused by other kinds of bacteria and viruses, the Centers for Disease Control and Prevention (CDC) points out.
+Walking pneumonia is typically caused by Mycoplasma pneumoniae (M. pneumoniae), a type of bacteria.
+The illness is usually milder than pneumonia caused by other kinds of bacteria and viruses, the Centers for Disease Control and Prevention (CDC) points out.

-In children, the symptoms M. pneumoniae infection are frequently called a “chest cold,” a common term for the sore throat, fever, and cough of tracheobronchitis.
-In both youngsters and adults, sometimes M. pneumoniae can cause more than the mild symptoms of a chest cold or walking pneumonia, resulting in a serious lung infection — full-blown pneumonia that may require hospitalization, according to the CDC.
+In children, the symptoms are frequently called a chest cold, a common term for a sore throat, fever, and cough.
+In both youngsters and adults, M. pneumoniae can sometimes cause more than the mild symptoms of a chest cold or walking pneumonia, resulting in a serious lung infection — full-blown pneumonia that may require hospitalization, according to the CDC.

-You may be contagious up to 10 days.
+You may be contagious for up to 10 days.

-What is walking pneumonia doing to your body?
+What does walking pneumonia do to your body?

-It can take someone between one to four weeks to get sick after you are exposed to M. pneumoniae.
-Symptoms of illness caused by the bacteria usually start gradually, and you may only have minor symptoms, similar to a cold, at first.
-However, about one in 10 people infected with M. pneumoniae develop walking pneumonia.
+It can take between one to four weeks to get sick after you are exposed to the bacteria.
+Symptoms usually start gradually, and you may have only minor symptoms, similar to a cold, at first.
+About one in 10 people infected with M. pneumoniae, however, develop walking pneumonia.